Interview Skills Course

 Learn the skills you need to create and run effective assessment processes with this in-company tailored programme.

-Each course comes with all your facilitator notes, handouts and activities plus a full set of video scenarios.
+Each ready made course comes with all your facilitator notes, handouts and activities plus a full set of video scenarios.